Introduction: Adult Onesie / Jumpsuit Pattern

 Sean and I were planning our adventure to Burning Man in 2012 and preparing creative things to wear when adult-sized onesies were just starting to appear but existing options were costly and didn't offer quite the fit or style we were looking for, so we set out to create our own.
 If you use the pattern we've included as-is, you will create what you see us wearing.
 You'll need to be comfortable making adjustments if you have different proportions.
 I'm 5'7" 145 lbs, and Sean is 5'8" 150 lbs.
 The finished onesie is super comfy and fun to wear.
 If you enjoy being a bit ridiculous like we do, you'll discover how awesome they can be at a theme park, party or other outing.

 SPECIAL NOTE: If you are not a sewer, or don't have access to a machine, I have a resource you may like, where you can have a jumpsuit created with any design or color of your choice.
 They are printed and sewn just for you, and surprisingly affordable.
-I've had hoodies made by them and they are excellent quality.
+I've had hoodies made by them and they are excellent quality, though their fit seems to be a bit on the baggy side.
 LINK

 Step 1: Creating the Pattern